pointfreeco/swift-snapshot-testing/README.md

 ## License

-All modules are released under the MIT license.
+This library is released under the MIT license.
 See [LICENSE](LICENSE) for details.